HL7/fhir-sdoh-clinicalcare/input/pagecontent/connecting_applications_with_api_data_sources.md

 The intent of this section is to further standardize the interactions between FHIR APIs and consumer or CBO applications.
 To accomplish this, we are recommending that the following processes **SHOULD** be supported by all referral platforms and applications, to enable consistent processes to access data.
 The [capability statements](artifacts.html#capability-statements) provide further specifications for servers.

 #### Patient/Client Applications
-FHIR-enabled Patient/Client Applications follows connect to Provider or CBO as described in the [Patient Workflow] use case.
+FHIR-enabled Patient/Client Applications follows connect to Provider or CBO as described in the [Patient Coordination Workflow.
 This section describes the initial connection of the the Patient/Client application to the referral source (Provider) or referral target (CBO) CBO System.

 1. Applications are registered with the appropriate referral platforms.